opensource-observer/oso/apps/docs/docs/integrate/python-notebooks.md

    df = pd.read_csv('path/to/your/file.csv')
    ```

-If this is your preferred workflow, you can [skip the first part](./data-science#transform) of the next section.
+If this is your preferred workflow, you can [skip the first part](#transform) of the next section.

 ## Running Your Own Analysis

----

 Once you have your local environment set up, you can fork any of the notebooks in the [community GitHub directory](https://github.com/opensource-observer/insights/tree/main/community/notebooks).